 Selling a house can be a strenuous process, and I am often asked by home sellers if they can skip the step of staging their house.
 In our area, we have the benefit of idyllic houses with charming front yards and beautiful interiors.
-It’s natural that many home sellers think that their house can sell as-is, without any interior staging.
+Many home sellers, then, think that their house doesn’t need to be staged when selling.

-This is where I want to reinforce that the need for home staging doesn’t mean that anything is wrong with your home’s interior or decor style.
+I want to reinforce that the need for home staging doesn’t mean anything is wrong with your home.
 Over the course of time, though, every homeowner is going to make decisions that benefit their lifestyle and how they use their house.
 Those decisions are extremely personal, and they also may alter the way other people view your house.